Additional $125 off all CGM Plans!

 a woman drinking a glass of milk

-Probiotics are live microorganisms that are found in fermented foods and dietary supplements.
-These microorganisms can benefit the body in many ways, and are most notably studied for their effect on digestion and the gut microbiome.
+Probiotics are live microorganisms found in fermented foods, dietary supplements, and specific natural sources.
+These healthy bacteria can benefit the body in many ways and are most notably studied for their effect on digestion and the gut microbiome.

-So, with all these potential benefits for the gut, what role might probiotics play in women’s health?
-Read on to learn all about probiotics for women.
+So, with all these potential benefits for gut health, what role might probiotics play in women’s health?
+Read on to explore the benefits and considerations before taking probiotics.

 someone holding a glass of water and probiotic supplements

-Whether you get them from supplements, foods, or even beverages, probiotics can offer some specific benefits when it comes to women’s health.
-For example, studies show that probiotics can influence the health of the vaginal microbiome.
+Whether you get them from supplements, foods, or beverages, probiotics can offer specific benefits for women’s health.
+For example, studies suggest that probiotics may influence the health of the vaginal microbiome.

 Factors that can affect this microbiome include: